-Students wishing to join The Piggott School Sixth Form need to meet the following requirements, depending on which pathway has been chosen.
-The pathway required is available subject to the Point Score being achieved at GCSE on their best 8 GCSEs, together with individual subject requirements.
+Students wishing to join The Piggott School Sixth Form need to meet the following requirements, depending on the pathway which has been chosen.
+The pathway required is available subject to the Attainment 8 Score being achieved at GCSE together with individual subject requirements.